 - If one is outdoors, the shelter must be taken in a clear stop away from buildings, trees, and power lines.

-After the Earthquake:
+After the disaster:

-The aftershocks of an earthquake may cause falling of structures and trees.
 Following are the measures that must be undertaken after the calamity is over.

 - First aid kits must be used to tend to persons with minor injuries such as bleedings and bruises.
 Whereas seriously injured individuals must not be moved until they are out of danger and proper medical help has arrived.